pervognsen/bitwise/notes/streams.md

-Next week we will move to semidaily streams, 3 a week, since the feedback I'm getting is that it's too hard to keep up with the video content, and I also need alone time to focus engineering tasks.
+Next week we will move to semidaily streams, 3 a week, since the feedback I'm getting is that it's too hard to keep up with the video content, and I also need alone time to focus on engineering tasks.
 Long term I think the semidaily cadence will be good for everyone, but let's try it and see.

 # Day 3: More Programming & Parsing (March 15, 2018)